 I looked up how The Rock works out before I started.
 He works out at the gym.

-A lot of volume (many sets and exercises) Split-based (working out different muscle groups on different days) Focused on picking up heavy things Very strict With the help of clean food that is high in protein
+A lot of volume (many sets and exercises), split-based (working out different muscle groups on different days), focused on picking up heavy things, very strict, with the help of clean food that is high in protein

 How I plan my workouts for the next month